• Skip to primary navigation

 • Anna says

-Hi Ricki, the best way is to find out your last frost day.
-It might be different then what we have or what ON has.
-That would be a sure time for you.
-Than see what you can plant before, on time and after the last frost day.
+Hi Ricki, the best way is to find out the last frost day in your area.
+It might be different than what we have or what ON has.
+Then decide what you can plant before, on time and after the last frost day.

 Reply